mickymots/elk_fb_docker/README.md

 Currently, FB reads a sample file stored in data folder of this project.
 You can configure any directory on your machine to be used with FB.
 Steps are as follows:

 1. Open docker-compose file and go to volumes section of filebeat service
 2. Replace the following line with the source folder that you want to use with filebeat.
 Do Not change '/home/filebeat/data', only ./data needs to be updated
         - ./data:/home/filebeat/data

-    *   Go to inputs.d directory.
+3. Go to inputs.d directory.
 Here you will find 2 yml files.
 CSV_Config.yml is configured to read a CSV file and json_config.yml is configured to read a json file
-    *   if your file is a json document like the test.json in data folder then update only the name of the file as highlighted below:
+    * If your file is a json document like the test.json in data folder then update only the name of the file as highlighted below:
         paths:
          - /home/filebeat/data/{test.json --- update this much only}